toss/es-toolkit/docs/compatibility.md

 ::: info
 The following emojis indicate the status of each feature:

-- ✅: Completed
+- ✅: Completed (The function is fully implemented and has passed all tests with lodash test code.)
-- 📝: In Review
+- 📝: In Review (The function is implemented but hasn't been tested with lodash test code yet.)
-- ❌: Not Implemented
+- ❌: Not Implemented (The function hasn't been implemented.)

-It's worth noting that even if an implementation is labeled as "in review", it may already be under review to ensure 100% feature parity with lodash, and it's possible that it already offers identical functionality.
+Even if a feature is marked "in review," it might already be under review to ensure it matches lodash perfectly, and it could already offer the same functionality.
 :::

 ### "Array" method